berkmancenter/lumendatabase/doc/cron.md

 * something works on staging and not on prod?
 Check to see that staging and production cron have not drifted out of sync.
 * cron job not running successfully?
 Make sure cron is invoking rails tasks with bash and bundle exec, so that dotenv loads environment variables from `.env`.
 Writing environment variables directly into the crontab means that eventually they will be out of sync with the app and something will fail.

+## Completed notice submission cleanup

+Newly completed background submissions discard their receipt payload and Active Storage staging copy automatically.
+After deploying this behavior, run the following task once to clean receipts completed by an older release:

+`rails lumen:cleanup_completed_notice_submissions`

+The task updates payloads in batches and can safely be run again if it is interrupted.
+Active Storage blob purges run on the default Sidekiq queue.